William Randolph Steele

 He was admitted to the bar and practiced.

 During the Civil War served in the Second Army Corps from 1861 to 1865.

 He was discharged with the rank of captain and brevet lieutenant colonel.

 He moved to the Territory of Wyoming in 1869 and engaged in the practice of law in Cheyenne.

 Steele was elected as a member of the Territorial legislative council in 1871 and served until March 4, 1873, when he resigned, having been elected to Congress.

+While in the Territorial legislature, Steele led the effort to repeal woman suffrage in the territory.
+The repeal act passed the legislature, but was vetoed by the Governor, John Allen Campbell.
+Women's suffrage was thus preserved in the territory.

 Steele was elected as a Democrat to the Forty-third and Forty-fourth Congresses (March 4, 1873 – March 3, 1877).

 He was an unsuccessful candidate for reelection in 1876 to the Forty-fifth Congress.

 He moved to Deadwood, South Dakota, and resumed the practice of law.

 He served as mayor of Deadwood 1894-1896.

 He died in Deadwood November 30, 1901.

 He was interred in Mount Moriah Cemetery.